FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 ...
 ```

 Documentation strings can be added to classes, enums, and public and protected members of a class.
-This is highly valued if a class is at the top of a hierarchy and its methods are reused in many other subclasses.
+This is especially important if a class is at the top of a hierarchy and its methods are reused in many other subclasses.
 The documentation should be added in the header file and not in the C++ file.

 ### Specific guidelines